Saltef/ontario-health-intel/README.md

 # Ontario Health Intel

-Ontario Health Intel is a Python/Streamlit prototype for exploring Ontario population growth and primary-care pressure trends, with data ingestion paths for Statistics Canada and CIHI datasets.
+Ontario Health Intel is a Streamlit-based analytics prototype for showing Ontario healthcare burden and economics across four layers:

-## What Is In This Repo Right Now

-The codebase currently has:

-- Data fetch/load utilities for:
-  - Statistics Canada (automated downloads)
-  - CIHI (manual file download + normalization)
-- Several dashboard prototypes (not all are fully production-ready yet)
-- Basic data directories and metadata tracking
+1. Population baseline
+2. Current hospitalization burden
+3. Predictive trajectory
+4. Cost and avoidable-savings analysis

+The current emphasis is on Layer 2 to Layer 4 condition-level modeling, with projection years available for 2024, 2029, and 2034.

 ## Tech Stack

 - Python
 - Streamlit
 - Pandas / NumPy
-- Plotly / PyDeck / Leafmap
+- Plotly
-- GeoPandas
+- OpenPyXL (for CIHI/NPDB workbook ingestion)

 ## Setup